-The speech based agent assistant is a fantastic enabler in a variety of contexts.
-That said, in this post, we’d like to offer a more comprehensive view on agent oriented technologies that you should invest in.
+The speech-based agent assistant is a fantastic enabler in a variety of contexts.
+That said, in this post, we’d like to offer a more comprehensive view of agent-oriented technologies that you should invest in.

 Contact centers have experienced an enormous amount of disruption and upheaval over the past year, with the COVID-19 pandemic dramatically changing the way agents go about their work.
 Remote work has become the norm — even if only temporarily so — and contact center leaders are faced with the tall task of managing a mix of on-site and remote employees while still maintaining a high standard of customer service.

 Looking ahead to next year, the same external forces that altered the contact center landscape in 2021 will still be active, forcing businesses to rethink their long-term customer service strategies.
 Regardless of what the future has in store for contact centers, customer experience will continue to be a major priority.
 With PwC reporting that 32% of consumers will drop a brand they used to love after only a single bad experience, the stakes for delivering good customer service and support have never been higher.

 Juggling the various demands heaped upon contact center leaders — providing a great customer experience, managing hybrid workforces, and keeping costs down, to name a few — may appear to be an insurmountable challenge.
 The latest contact center technology, however, can help businesses navigate whatever operational obstacles lie ahead of them and continue delivering excellent customer support.
 Look to these seven contact center tools, in particular, to give your contact center a boost in 2021.